Poppy seed Pastry Buns

 How to make the Pastry Bun Dough

-- Meanwhile, in a bowl of an electric mixer combine egg, salt and sugar.
-Sift the flour in and add the risen milk mixture.
-With a hook attachment combine flour and the milk mixture, then continue to knead on slower speeds until the dough completely stops sticking to the bowl, looks very smooth and gluey, and you get thin and see through result performing the 'windowpane test', about 15 minutes.
+Meanwhile, in a bowl of an electric mixer combine egg, egg yolk salt, and sugar.
+Sift the flour in and add the risen milk/yeast mixture.
+With a hook attachment combine flour and the milk mixture, then continue to knead on slower speeds until the dough completely stops sticking to the bowl.
+It should look very smooth and gluey.
+You should be able to stretch a piece of dough so thin that you can see through it, without the dough tearing (a technique called "windowpane test").
+The kneading should take about 15 minutes.

-In a medium saucepan combine the poppy seeds, milk and allow to come to a boil, watching the milk so that it does not run over.
-Once boiling, lower the heat and allow the mixture to simmer for about 30 minutes.
+In a medium saucepan combine the poppy seeds, milk and allow to come to a simmer and continue to cook for about 30 minutes.
 You can let it sit covered off the heat, for another 30 minutes.

 - Drain through a fine mesh sieve.